CamperDawn/Blog/README.md

 cd Server/
 touch .env
 ```
-To close the virtual environment do `deactivate`
+To close the virtual environment, do `deactivate`

 Create a database schema called `'blog'`
 .env file configuration: